marionettejs/backbone.marionette/docs/viewlifecycle.md

 ### NextCollectionView Destruction Lifecycle

-When a `CollectionView` is destroyed it fires a series of events in order to reflect the different stages of the destruction process.
+When a `NextCollectionView` is destroyed it fires a series of events in order to reflect the different stages of the destruction process.

 | Order |             Event            |                       Arguments                     |